 The Confederates counterattacked unsuccessfully.
 Hancock’s localized success was not exploited.
 The army continued its withdrawal during the night.
 Of more than 72,000 troops engaged, the estimated casualties were 3,843, 2,283 of which were Union, and 1,560 Confederate.

-Eltham’s Landing (May 7, 1862) – Also referred to as the Battle of Barhamsville or West Point, this skirmish took place in New Kent County, Virginia on May 7, 1862.
-When Union Brigadier General William B. Franklin’s division landed at Eltham’s Landing they were attacked by two brigades of Major General Gustavius W. Smith’s command, reacting to the threat to the Confederate army’s trains on the Barhamsville Road.
+Eltham’s Landing (May 7, 1862) – Also referred to as the Battle of Barhamsville or West Point, this skirmish took place in New Kent County, Virginia, on May 7, 1862.
+When Union Brigadier General William B. Franklin’s division landed at Eltham’s Landing, they were attacked by two brigades of Major General Gustavus W. Smith’s command, reacting to the threat to the Confederate army’s trains on the Barhamsville Road.
 Franklin’s movement occurred while the Confederate army was withdrawing from the Williamsburg line.
-Estimated casualties were 242 – 194 Union, and 48 Confederate.
+Estimated casualties were 242 – 194 Union and 48 Confederate.

-Drewry’s Bluff (May 15, 1862) – Also called Fort Darling or Fort Drewry, this conflict took place in Chesterfield County, Virginia on May 15, 1862.
+Drewry’s Bluff (May 15, 1862) – Also called Fort Darling or Fort Drewry, this conflict occurred in Chesterfield County, Virginia, on May 15, 1862.
 With the fall of Yorktown, the Confederate ironclad Virginia at Norfolk was scuttled to prevent her capture.
 This opened the James River to Federal gunboats.
-On May 15, five gunboats, including the ironclads Monitor and Galena, steamed up the James River to test the Richmond defenses.
+On May 15, five gunboats, including Monitor and Galena’s ironclads, steamed up the James River to test the Richmond defenses.
 They encountered submerged obstacles and deadly accurate fire from the batteries at Drewry’s Bluff, which inflicted severe damage on the Galena.
 The Federal Navy was turned back.
-The Confederate victor resulted in an estimated total casualties of 41.
+The Confederate victor resulted in estimated total casualties of 41.

-Hanover Court House (May 27, 1862) – Sometimes referred to as the Slash Church Battle, this confrontation took place in Hanover County, Virginia on May 27, 1862.
+Hanover Court House (May 27, 1862) – Sometimes referred to as the Slash Church Battle, this confrontation took place in Hanover County, Virginia, on May 27, 1862.
 On that day, elements of Brigadier General Fitz John Porter’s V Corps extended north to protect the right flank of McClellan’s Union army that now straddled the Chickahominy River.
-Porter’s objective was to cut the railroad and to open the Telegraph Road for Union reinforcements under Major General Irvin McDowell that were marching south from Fredericksburg.
+Porter’s objective was to cut the railroad and open the Telegraph Road for Union reinforcements under Major General Irvin McDowell that were marching south from Fredericksburg.
 Confederate forces under the command of Brigadier General Lawrence O’Bryan Branch, attempting to prevent this maneuver, were defeated just south of Hanover Courthouse after a stiff fight.
-The Union victory was moot, however, for McDowell’s reinforcements were recalled to Fredericksburg upon word of Banks’ rout at First Winchester.
+However, the Union victory was moot for McDowell’s reinforcements were recalled to Fredericksburg upon word of Banks’ rout at First Winchester.
 In the end, some 1,327 were dead, included 397 Union men and 930 Confederate.